-Once a person can keep down these mild foods, they should be able to return to their regular diet within 24 to 48 hours of being able to tolerate food intake.
+Once a person can keep down these mild foods, they may consider returning to their regular diet.

 Food poisoning often irritates and inflames the stomach and intestines.
-Consequently, after food poisoning, people may choose to eat foods that do not overstimulate the stomach and are not likely to a cause stomach upset.
+Consequently, after food poisoning, people may choose to eat foods that are easier to digest and therefore less likely to cause stomach upset.

 Examples of foods to avoid are:

-Dairy foods such as cheese, ice cream, and yogurt can upset the stomach after food poisoning.
+Certain dairy foods such as cheese and ice cream are typically high in fat, which may upset the stomach after food poisoning.
 So, people may want to avoid them in favor of hydrating beverages and less-irritating foods.

 Drinks to avoid

-Many people may consider electrolyte-containing beverages a good alternative to oral rehydration solutions.
+Many people may consider sports beverages a good alternative to oral rehydration solutions.
 However, the

 These drinks can also contain high amounts of sugar, which can be stimulating to the bowels and could worsen symptoms.